Our Council Members are dedicated and passionate individuals, serving the I/DD Community in the State of Nevada.

 Lisa is the Executive Director of the Northern Nevada Center for Independent Living.
 She has been a member of this Council since November 2016 and currently lives in Reno, Nevada.

-Council Member – Ashley Price
+Council Member – Cate Guzy

 Council Member – Taylor Gardner Chaney